Resume Summary Examples: Craft a Powerful First Impression

 Writing a powerful resume summary is essential to your job search success.
 It’s your chance to pitch yourself professionally to the recruiter.
 There’s just one small catch: you only have a few lines to play with.
 Put simply, you need to choose your words with the utmost care.

-First things first, let’s talk about what a resume summary is.
-This is a brief statement located near the top of your professional resume.
+First things first, let’s talk about what a summary for a resume is.
+This is a brief statement located at the top of your professional resume right under your contact details section.
 It’s typically around two to four sentences long.

 What should a resume summary include?